hap-server/hap-server/docs/config.md

 ### `plugins`

 The `plugins` property can be used to enable/disable features of and configure plugins.
-Useful if you have are running multiple instances.
+Useful if you are running multiple instances.

 Keys are plugin names or the special value `"*"` which applies to plugins that aren't listed.